SwinIoTLab/SenShaMart/How_To_Register_a_Sensor.md

 `${SENSOR_NAME}` is the name of your sensor.
 For Example: the API will return the following `Connection address: mqtt://136.186.108.94:5003` and  `Connection topic:in/TestSwin`

-You can use the `dummy Sensor` provided in `Tools` to connect a sensor to SenShaMart using the information returned form the API. to that you need to do the following:
+You can use the `dummy_sensor.js` provided in `Tools` folder to connect a sensor to SenShaMart using the information returned form the API.
+You need to do the following:

-1. run the dummy sensor by `node tools/dummy_sensor.js.
+1. run the dummy sensor code by `node tools/dummy_sensor.js.
 2. enter the connection address `mqtt://136.186.108.94:5003` and Connection topic:`in/TestSwin`
 3. Now, your sensors is sharing data.
 You can test the data by integrating to it, which is explained in How_to_query_and_integrate.md file